1st prize Prix

 conversations became undoable the I went onto a mission of film library re-search of thousands of film- and theatre scripts

 and scenario’s, which included phone dialogues.
 These scripted conversations were

 later to form a ‘telephone book’ directory of phone

-Using just one side of the conversations, naming them and dividing
+Using just one side of the conversations, cataloguing them in a way the original Yellow

-Pages are divided; then combining the texts with photo-illustrations,
+Pages are divided; then photo-illustrating them with

-in black & white on yellow paper reserved worldwide uniquely
+in black & white - on yellow paper reserved worldwide uniquely

 for the Yellow Pages.